Chiropractic

 What are official transcripts, and how do I send them?

-OzTREKK educational services
+OzTREKK

-301-1 Sherbrooke St. E.
+301–1 Sherbrooke Street East

-Perth, ON K7H 1A1 CANADA
+Perth, ON K7H 1A1 Canada

 As soon as your transcript arrives, we’ll let you know!

-Students who are graduating from high school or with some college/university studies can apply to the Bachelor of Chiropractic Science as a pathway into the Master of Chiropractic.
+Students who are graduating from high school or with some college/university studies can apply to the Bachelor of Chiropractic Science 3-year program as a pathway into the Master of Chiropractic.
 Students who complete the Bachelor of Chiropractic Science pathway are granted credit and can complete the Master of Chiropractic program in 2 years.

 Additionally, Macquarie University has competitive international student tuition fees in comparison to the Canadian Memorial Chiropractic College’s program fees.